QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/c/c.md

 description: "How to write a data management plan: strategies, tools, and assessment"
 learningobjectives:
 -   How to create a data management plan
--   Using tools like the DMP Tool to create a data management plan
+-   How to use tools like the DMP Tool to create a data management plan
 -   How to assess a data management plan
 -   How to treat your data management as a living document
 initialquestions: